joaofortesbs/Ponto.-School/replit.md

 - Updated backend to bind to localhost:3001
 - Set up combined workflow running both frontend and backend
 - Configured VM deployment for stateful application
+- Created and configured Replit PostgreSQL database for API data storage
+- Successfully initialized database schema with profiles table and indexes